Efniak/victor-hugo/site/content/faulkner-and-murakami-already-wrote-burning-2018.md

 ---
 title: 'faulkner-and-murakami-already-wrote-burning-2018'
-date: 2020-09-21T09:13:25+02:00
 draft: false
 ---
 # The Importance of Truth and Lies in Media

-These past few months, I have been thinking about how a narrator or the character we see a story through can influence the audience.
+<p style='text-align: justify;'>These past few months, I have been thinking about how a narrator or the character we see a story through can influence the audience.
 Evidently, I thought: ‘**a good story must be true**‘.
 However, ironically, I could not be farther from the truth.
 Most stories are made-up or are combination of real experiences that are sometimes tweaked to attract the audience.
 The reason people watch the news is because knowing about what really happened makes it extra compelling.
 Therefore we could conclude that ‘a good story must seem true’. **A bunch of lies that look real are no different from real events**.
-To analyse this, I am going to take a look at all kinds of characters: from streamers to film protagonists.
+To analyse this, I am going to take a look at all kinds of characters: from streamers to film protagonists.</p>

 ## Streaming Culture and Comedians